Mandu (Korean Dumplings)

 7. Step 7:

-At the end of the filling preparation, add soy sauce and finely chopped green onions, stir and put out the filling for dumplings for another 1-2 minutes.
+To finish the filling, add the soy sauce and finely chopped green onion, stir, and cook for another 1–2 minutes.

 8. Step 8:

-Get the dough out of the plastic bag.
-It should become even softer and slightly moist.
-Roll out the dough into a thick sausage for a more convenient division into portions.
-Divide the resulting sausage into 16 equal pieces (approximately 40-42 grams each).
-To prevent the blanks from drying, immediately put them in a plastic bag.
+Take the dough out of the bag — it should be even softer and slightly moist.
+Roll it into a thick log so it's easier to portion.
+Divide the log into 16 equal pieces (about 40–42 grams each).
+Keep them in a plastic bag as you go so they don't dry out.

 9. Step 9: